 The MDF777 scores highly on its accurate auscultation of heart, lung and blood pressure sounds.
 An impressive range for an instrument of this price point.

 The diaphragm is sealed by the non-chill diaphragm retaining ring.
-Not only does this provide an increased level of comfort for the patient, it also helps ensure a secure acoustic transmission.
+Not only does this provide an increased level of comfort for the patient, but it also helps ensure secure acoustic transmission.

-The stethoscope also has an extra large bell (this too is crowned with non-chill bell ring).
-The result is a tool that provides increased acoustical amplification, while at the same time able to isolate low frequency sounds such as the murmur of mitral stenosis, for example.
+The stethoscope also has an extra-large bell (this too is crowned with a non-chill bell ring).
+A result is a tool that provides increased acoustical amplification, while at the same time able to isolate low-frequency sounds such as the murmur of mitral stenosis, for example.

 Other components such as the extra-thick latex-free white PVC tubing, super-soft silicone ComfortSeal Eartips, all help make the MDF777 stethoscope a pleasure to use.

-To top it all off, MDF also supply liftetime warranty support to every stethoscope they sell.
-If that doesn’t instil confidence into the build quality, I don’t know what will, (we all know the abuse a stethoscope gets week in, week out).
+To top it all off, MDF also supplies lifetime warranty support to every stethoscope they sell.
+If that doesn’t instill confidence into the build quality, I don’t know what will, (we all know the abuse a stethoscope gets week in, week out).

-With a similar price to the top pick Litmann Classic III, this general all-purpose stethoscope from MDF is more than worthy of your attention.
+With a similar price to the top pick Littmann Classic III, this general all-purpose stethoscope from MDF is more than worthy of your attention.